jackblackCH/awesome-12-factor-10x-boilerplate-monorepo/README.md

 - Delete what you don't.
 - Don't worry about anything.
 It just works.

-It acts as a plug and play boilerplate for a multipurpose web software stack including all features and tools needed to enforce modern and proofed princriples of modern (web) software design.
+It acts as a plug and play boilerplate for a multi-purpose (at the moment: web) software stack including all features and tools to enforce modern and proofed principles of modern software design and engineering.

 ## Core Principles
-All stacks MUST follow the principles of
+All stacks MUST follow and contain the principles of

 - Infrastucture as Code
-- Componented based
+- Component based
 - Flat
-- Support a Cloud Provider
+- Supports deployment to a cloud provider
   - Google
   - AWS
 - Docker
 - DevOps
-- Cloud Infrastructure
 - Infrastructure as Code
 - TDD
 - CI/CD